pedroelbanquero/nos-carmichael-spell/README.md

 # Authors

-Main idea and investigation and dirty haskell functions.
+Main idea, investigation and dirty haskell functions.

-Author - Vicent Nos Ripolles, Consultant, Dev, Cybersecurity Auditor, Bussinesman, Hacker
+Author - Vicent Nos Ripolles, Consultant, Dev, Cybersecurity Auditor, Bussinesman, Hacker (srdelabismo) Panamá

 Functions and Performance Haskell and Maths

-Author - Enrique S. , Physhicist, Maths, Computer Science
+Co-Author - My master, Enrique S., Physhicist, Maths, Computer Science (MathMax) Spain

+Enrique help me to develop all functions and explain me how rsa works and all that i know about maths and cryptografy.
+He was investigating factorization more than 8 years.

-TODO - Revisado y corregido por Francisco Blas Izquierdo, Hacker, Investigator Sweeden
+Co-Author - Francisco Blas Izquierdo, Hacker, Ph.D. student, Chalmers University of Technology" (KLONDIKE) Sweeden

-TODO - Revision Manuel Mollar - Retired , University Dr.
+Francisco, checking carmichael divisors using RSA, is his most relevant contribution to this paper.